Using the Time Tool

 4. Select the Basic - Position page when the Properties Browser opens.

-5. Enter the following in the Position frame:
+5. Enter the following in the Position panel:

 6. Option Value